-During this two week program five Ayurvedic treatments (panchakarma) are used to remove toxins and help the body overcome disease under the expert supervision of the resident doctor.
-The program includes lessons on Ayurveda, how to assess your constitution and diet.
-Participants are able to participate in the ashram program.
+During this two week programme five Ayurvedic treatments (panchakarma) are used to remove toxins and help the body overcome disease under the expert supervision of the resident doctor.
+The programme includes lessons on Ayurveda, how to assess your constitution and diet.
+Participants are able to participate in the ashram programme.

 Leave your cares and worries behind and celebrate the Christmas and New Year season at our ashram.
 Body, mind and soul are elevated by an array of Indian culture together with the Yoga Vacation schedule.
 Special events include Indian music and dance performances, a spiritual painting exhibition, Kalaripyattu (South Indian martial arts), talks on Ayurveda, Vedic astrology, mathematics and vastu and more.

 Ayurveda, a Sanskrit word meaning "Science of Life", is a holistic system of medicine that has been practiced in India for more than 5,000 years.
 It was described in ancient times by Rishis or realized beings who practised intense meditation and other spiritual disciplines.
 As a result they understood the relationship between man, the universe and how the cosmic energy manifests in all things.
 They perceived that life is energy manifesting as five basic elements Ether, Air, Fire, Water and Earth.